Krittika25/TEAgeAnalysis/README.md

 2. Filter out only the Right and Left ends for each TE id from TE-greedy-nester output.

 3. Get the FASTA sequences for the right and left ends- used bedtools getfasta.
-The FASTA headers were renamed to contain the TE pair ids.
+The FASTA headers were renamed to contain the TE pair ids - custom python script get_headers.py used.

 4. Right and Left pairs were split into their own fasta files for performing pairwise alignment- custom perl script get_LTR_pairs.pl used.